pdmosses/metaborg.github.io/docs/background/statix/rule-selection.md

 equal, as both compare a wildcard with a new variable.
 When comparing the third pair of patterns (`T` and `T`), both of them are restricted by their earlier occurrence.
-In order to 'break ties' here, the rule in which the bound variable occurred the earliest is chosen.
+In order to 'break ties' here, the rule in which the bound variable occurred _the earliest_ is chosen.
 In this case, the `T` occurred at argument position 1 in `C-1`, while it occurred at position 2 in `C-2`.
 Therefore, for this constraint, rule `C-1` is chosen.

-!!! note
-    The rule for comparing variables can be generalized slightly to: when comparing two variables, the variable that occurs the earliest in the pattern is considered the most specific.

 In summary, given two applicable rules for a constraint, the rule to choose is decided using the following rules: